-II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

-must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN), or subspecialty qualifications that are acceptable to the Review Committee.

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

-II.A.3.b).(1) The Review Committee will not allow other subspecialty qualifications for program directors.
-(Core)

-II.A.4.
-Program Director Responsibilities

-II.A.3.b)

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)

-II.A.4.a) The program director must:

-II.A.4.a).(1) be a role model of professionalism; (Core)
+Qualifications of the program director: must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN), or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] The Review Committee will not allow other subspecialty qualifications for program directors. ^(Core) Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) The program director must: be a role model of professionalism; ^(Core)

 Background and Intent: The program director, as the leader of the program, must serve as a role model to fellows in addition to fulfilling the technical aspects of the role.
 As fellows are expected to demonstrate compassion, integrity, and respect for others, they must be able to look to the program director as an exemplar.
 It is of utmost importance, therefore, that the program director model outstanding professionalism, high quality patient care, educational excellence, and a scholarly approach to work.
-The program director creates an environment where respectful discussion is welcome, with the goal of continued improvement of the educational experience.
+The program director creates an environment where respectful discussion is welcome, with the goal of continued improvement of the educational experience. design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; ^(Core)